matthewryanscott/CarlAdam/README.md

-# `CarlAdam`: Petri net tools and interactive simulator for Python
+# CarlAdam: Petri net tools and interactive simulator for Python

 ## What is a Petri net?